Learning Dexterous Grasping with Object-Centric Visual Affordances: Approach

 \textbf{Implementation details} We implement our approach with the architecture shown in Fig.~\ref{fig:policy_learning}.
 The affordance network is optimized using Dice loss for 20 epochs with a learning rate of $1e-4$ and minibatch size of 8.
 We preprocess the affordance map by computing its distance transform, which helps densify the affordance input.
 The CNN encoder consists of three 2D convolutional layers with filters of size [8,4,3], and a bottleneck layer of dimension 512, with ReLU activations between each layer.
 The proprioception and hand-object distance inputs are processed using a 2-layer fully-connected encoder of dimension [512,512].
 For the hand-object contacts, we use $M=10$ and $N=20$ uniformly sampled points.
 The CNN and FC embeddings are concatenated and further processed (FCs) before predicting the action values.
-We optimize the network using the Adam optimizer \cite{kingma2014adam} with a learning rate of $5e-5$.
-The full network is trained using PPO \cite{schulman2017proximal}.
-We train a single policy for all ContactDB objects for 60M agent steps with an episode length of 200 time steps.
-With each step being 2 ms long, this amounts to 30 hours of learning experience.
+We optimize the network using the Adam optimizer~\cite{kingma2014adam} with a learning rate of $5e-5$.
+The full network is trained using PPO~\cite{schulman2017proximal}.
+We train a single policy for all ContactDB objects for 150M agent steps with an episode length of 200 time steps.
+With each episode being 2 s long, this amounts to $\sim$150 hours of learning experience.
 The coefficients in the reward function (Eq.~\ref{eq:reward}) are set as: $\alpha=1,\beta=1,\eta=0.001$.
 We train for four random seed initializations.
-Complete network architecture details are in Supp.
+All project code is publicly available on the project website.